apache/datafusion-ray/docs/contributing.md

 ## Logging

-DataFusion Ray's logging output is determined by the `DATAFUSION_RAY_LOG_LEVEL` environment variable.
+DataFusion for Ray's logging output is determined by the `DATAFUSION_RAY_LOG_LEVEL` environment variable.
 The default log level is `WARN`.
 To change the log level, set the environment variable to one of the following values: `ERROR`, `WARN`, `INFO`, `DEBUG`, or `TRACE`.

-DataFusion Ray outputs logs from both python and rust, and in order to handle this consistently, the python logger for `datafusion_ray` is routed to rust for logging.
+DataFusion for Ray outputs logs from both python and rust, and in order to handle this consistently, the python logger for `datafusion_ray` is routed to rust for logging.
 The `RUST_LOG` environment variable can be used to control other rust log output other than `datafusion_ray`.

 ## Status

-- DataFusion Ray can execute all TPCH queries.
+- DataFusion for Ray can execute all TPCH queries.
 Tested up to SF100.

 ## Known Issues